lani-irving/nextjs-lani-callum/README.md

-repo for the nextjs blog project!
+repo for the next.js blog project!

-two pages
+two page blog app

-one page - create post - input
+- one page for creating post - text input (title, body) and submit button
+- one page to display previous posts
+- focus on frontend for now (store blog data in json?)